datacarpentry/python-socialsci/episodes/07-json.md

 ~~~
 {: .output}

-Points to note;
+Points to note:

 1. We import the json package with an import statement.
 2. We have chosen to use the `with` statement to open the SAFI.json file.
-Notice the ':' at the end of the line and the subsequent indentation.
+Notice the `:` at the end of the line and the subsequent indentation.
 The `with` statement is in effect until we un-indent.
 At which time the file will automatically be closed.
 So we don't need to do so explicitly.
 3. 'json_data' is the file handle.
 4. The `json.load` method is passed the file handle and reads the complete file.
-5. The variable 'd' is a list of dictionaries.
+5. The variable `d` is a list of dictionaries.
 (When we read the csv file we considered it to be a list of strings).
 6. The `json.dumps` method can be used to print either the entire file or a specific dictionary from the list in a formatted manner by using the indent parameter)

 By default the order in which the keys of the dictionary are printed is not guaranteed.
-If we want them in sorted order we can have them sorted by using the 'sort_keys' parameter
+If we want them in sorted order we can have them sorted by using the `sort_keys` parameter

 ~~~
 print(json.dumps(d[0], indent=2, sort_keys=True))